qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * Define the :guilabel:`Snap tolerance` |selectNumber|

-**Composer Paths**
+**Layout Paths**

-* Define :guilabel:`Path(s) to search for extra print templates`: a list of folders with custom composer templates to use while creating new one.
+* Define :guilabel:`Path(s) to search for extra print templates`: a list of folders with custom layout templates to use while creating new one.

 .. _gdal_options: